friction07/corne-xiao/rev1/README.md

 The pcb has the same dimensions and mounting points of the corne-cherry by foostan.
 So it will work with all the corne cases with the following constraint : **Since the controller is mounted facing up and is different from pro micro, make sure the case has clearance for the usb port**.

+_Corne v4 plates/cases will not fit as it has different spacing from the previous versions._

 ***

 ### Build Guide